Tejaswini01HG/book-data-pipeline/README.md

 # End-to-End Book Data Pipeline & Analytics System

-## Project Overview
+## 1. Project Overview

-This project is an end-to-end book data pipeline that collects book information from the Books to Scrape website, stores the data in a SQLite database, provides REST APIs using FastAPI, and performs data analysis and visualization using Pandas and Matplotlib.
+This project is an end-to-end book data pipeline developed using Python.
+It collects book information from the Books to Scrape website, stores the data in a SQLite database, provides REST APIs using FastAPI, and performs data processing and visualization using Pandas and Matplotlib.

-The pipeline demonstrates the complete flow of data from web scraping to database storage, API access, data processing, CSV export, and visualization.
+The project demonstrates the complete flow of data from web scraping to database storage, API access, data processing, CSV export, and visualization.

-## End-to-End Data Pipeline
+## 2. End-to-End Pipeline

-text
 Books to Scrape
        ↓
 Web Scraping
 (scraper.py)
        ↓
 SQLite Database
 (books.db)
        ↓
 FastAPI REST API
 (main.py)
        ↓
- API Client
+Python API Client
 (client.py)
        ↓
 Pandas DataFrame
        ↓

- ↓               ↓
-CSV Export       Data Visualization
+CSV Export + Visualization
-(.csv)           (Matplotlib)
        ↓
-          Price vs Rating
+Price vs Rating Graph

 FEATURES: